OWASP/owasp-masvs/Document/0x08-V3-Cryptography_Verificiation_Requirements.md

 | **3.14** | Verify that random numbers are created with proper entropy even when the application is under heavy load, or that the application degrades gracefully in such circumstances. |   |   | ✓ | ✓ |

-=Certificate specifc things, not sure yet were to put it.
-Belongs close to :use HTTPS and close to :do SSL pining.
+# Certificate specific things, not sure yet were to put it.
+Belongs close to :use HTTPS (network) and close to :do SSL pining (defense in depth..
 Needs to be discussed
 * Verify that the certificates private keys are build using strong encryption algorithms.

 * Verify that the certificates used by an application are not revoked.
 This could be done by implementing and checking a CRL (Certificate Revocation List).